 CEU's Department of Medieval Studies currently offers four internationally highly competitive degree programs.

-Master of Arts in Late Antique, Medieval and Renaissance Studies – a research-oriented, intensive one-year program entailing a thesis writing and coursework, aiming to prepare students for doctoral studies in the field of multi- and interdisciplinary Medieval Studies.
+Master of Arts in Late Antique, Medieval and Early Modern Studies – a research-oriented, intensive one-year program entailing a thesis writing and coursework, aiming to prepare students for doctoral studies in the field of multi- and interdisciplinary Medieval Studies.
 It is recommended for applicants who come with a background in any aspect of medieval or historical studies and a minimum of four years of undergraduate/previous studies.

 Master of Arts in Comparative History: Late Antique, Medieval, and Renaissance Studies – a taught two-year program allowing for a larger amount of coursework before candidates begin to research and write their theses during the second year.
 This program is highly recommended to applicants who come from an academic background other than medieval/historical studies – or have fewer than four years of undergraduate/previous studies – and wish to add expertise in medieval studies to their portfolio.
 Just as the one-year MA, the two-year MA provides a targeted preparation for pursuing doctoral studies in Medieval Studies or a related field.

 PhD in Late Antique, Medieval and Renaissance Studies – a research- and thesis-writing-oriented program consisting of one year of coursework in the department, followed by a second year at CEU, before PhD candidates are encouraged to gather international experience.
 Students of the department hold outstanding records of gaining prestigious scholarships, pre-doctoral fellowships, research and teaching positions etc.